wsyd414/IntroToGithub/README.md

         - in that directory copy and paste your contact info
         - give your motivation for taking this course
         - describe your learning style
-        - commit your changes and push to master
+        - commit your changes and push to your remote branch

 ### Useful Resources